schlosser/flask-seed/app/README.md

 # `/app`

-All code relevant to running Eventum lives here.
+All code relevant to running Flask-Seed lives here.

-## Subdirectories

 - `forms`: [Flask-WTForms][flask-wtforms] models, used for generating forms in HTML and validating input
 - `lib`: Misc helpers, tasks, and modular libraries